furlanrb/docker-robot-framework/README.md

-# Robot Framework in Docker Alpine, with Firefox and Chrome
+# Robot Framework in Docker Alpine, with Firefox and Chrome + Data Driver Library

 ## What is it?

-This project consists of a Docker image containing a Robot Framework installation.
+This project consists of a Docker image containing a Robot Framework installation + Datadriver

 This installation also contains Firefox, Chrome and the Selenium library for Robot Framework.
 The test cases and reports should be mounted as volumes.